Finances of the Church of Jesus Christ of Latter-day Saints: History

 In the 1880s and 1890s, the LDS Church fell into severe financial distress due to several factors that were exacerbated by the nationwide economic depression that began with the Panic of 1893.

 Under the provisions of the anti-polygamy Edmunds–Tucker Act of 1887, which the U.S. Supreme Court ruled was constitutional in its 1890 decision Late Corporation of the Church of Jesus Christ of Latter-Day Saints v.
 United States, the U.S. government had confiscated church property, including tithing money donated by members (real estate such as churches and temples was never seized, though the Edmunds-Tucker act allowed for such seizures).
 Additionally, the LDS Church had borrowed extensively to finance a variety of infrastructural developments such as gristmills and after the 1893 financial crisis, the church was unable to make timely payments on their loans.
-Wilford Woodruff, president from 1889 to 1898, privately expressed doubt that the church would ever pay its debts.
+Wilford Woodruff, church president from 1889 to 1898, privately expressed doubt that the church would ever pay its debts.
 Eventually the LDS Church obtained the backing of investment bank Kuhn, Loeb & Co. to issue bonds backed by the labor of Utah residents.

 Shortly after Lorenzo Snow became president of the church in 1898, he began reemphasizing the payment of tithing (giving 10% of one's income to the church); by 1907 the church was out of the debt it had been in.
 Since then it has not used debt to fund its operations, even for capital projects.
 An early pioneer venture of the church was ZCMI which lasted from 1868 to divesting ZCMI Center Mall in 2007.